amy

 LittleTalk Demo

-Story Train - Sequencing and Ordering
+Story Train - Ordering Pictures

 Story Train is a fun sequencing activity where your child arranges pictures in the correct order to tell a story or show a process.
 It helps develop your child’s understanding of time, order, and how events are connected.
 Sequencing also supports language development, comprehension, and logical thinking.